League Against Usury: FAU and GAPP

+Later echoes

 Before the general election of December 1937, the sun cross logo was taken up by a Radical Peasants' Party, under Grigore Iunian, while Sterie Ionescu registered his Agrarian Party in Târnava Mică County, with himself as a candidate for the Senate of Romania.
 With the start of World War II, Antonescu reemerged as a right-wing critic of the Iron Guard, whom he accused of fomenting violent dissent among his students.
 During the Iron Guard ascendancy with the "National Legionary State" of 1940–1941, lawyer Gogu Adam Popescu expressed the hope that insolvency crises would be curbed through stricter credit limits and "honest speculation".
 Popescu argued at the time that the League was responsible for the "demagogic and capitalist" debt-conversion trend.
 The Guard's Minister of Agriculture was the wealthy landowner Nicolae Mareș, one of the seventeen deputies to have voted against debt relief in March 1932.

 Isac remained in national politics with Lupu's party, also setting up a Ploughmen's Syndicate; he withdrew from public affairs during World War II, but was for a while promoted under the postwar communist regime.
 In 1946, he was sitting in the Assembly of Deputies, serving as its Vice President; he sided with the National Peasants' Party–Alexandrescu, and produced a denunciation of his schoolteacher colleague, Titu Ciocănescu, as a former Iron Guard propagandist.
 Lupu himself had rejoined, then left, the PNȚ.
 Before communism, he presided upon a Democratic Peasants' Party–Lupu, which called itself the left-wing opposition to the PNȚ; in writing the group's manifesto, Lupu described "the law on debt conversion" as one of his own leftist credentials.
-In late 1944, Aristică Magherescu had set up a new group called League Against Usury, which had as its twin organization the Ploughmen and Labor Party.
-On November 30, these were voluntarily absorbed by the communist-aligned Ploughmen's Front.
-In 1947, Magherescu himself had rallied with Argetoianu's National Union for Work and Reconstruction, becoming chairman of its Gorj chapter in August.